 In addition, the Skillman St / Southwestern Blvd neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 99.2% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

 Furthermore, renter-occupied real estate is dominant in the Skillman St / Southwestern Blvd neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.4% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.

-Also of note, most neighborhoods are composed of a mixture of ages of homes, but the Skillman St / Southwestern Blvd stands out as rather unique in having nearly all of its residential real estate built in one time period, namely between 1970 and 1999, generally considered to be established, but not old housing.
+Finally, most neighborhoods are composed of a mixture of ages of homes, but the Skillman St / Southwestern Blvd stands out as rather unique in having nearly all of its residential real estate built in one time period, namely between 1970 and 1999, generally considered to be established, but not old housing.
 What you'll sense when you look around or drive the streets of this neighborhood is that many of the residences look the same because of this similarity of age.
-In fact, 91.8% of the residential real estate here was built in this one time period.
+In fact, 88.8% of the residential real estate here was built in this one time period.